kahlertfr/depth-aware-motion-deblurring/docs/chapters/evaluation.rst

         \label{small-layers}
     \end{figure}

 The region tree was proposed to guide the PSF estimation.
-It depends one the **disparity estimation**.
+It depends on the **disparity estimation**.
 The paper shows very nice disparity estimates for their blurred views and the deblurred views in the second iteration.
 Unfortunately it was not mentioned which parameters where used to achieve this results.
-It was not possible to get such good disparity estimates.
+It was not possible to get such good disparity estimates with our implementation.
 The initial disparity estimation in the reference implementation has some wrong estimates especially next to the right ear.
 These errors affect the depth layers the region tree is built on.
 12 different depth layers are used to create the region tree where layers 0 to 3 belong to the foreground, layers 4 to 7 are of medium depth and layers 8 to 11 belong to the background.
-The figure :ref :`small-layers` shows some depth layers yield from this erroneous disparity estimation.
+Figure :ref :`small-layers` shows some depth layers of this erroneous disparity estimation.
 It can be seen that the depth layers 0 and 3 are used for PSF estimation of the foreground but actual belonging to the background.
 Depth layer 3 contains an edge so it influences the result of this estimation.

 Another fact is that small regions mostly lacking any texture like the one of depth layer 11 can not improve the PSF estimation.
 Furthermore regions that